COVID FAQs update 21/10/2020

-The Ski Club of Ireland will reopen for members on September 21st 2020, and for lessons on October 5th.
+The Ski Club of Ireland will reopen for members in September2020 and for lessons on October 5th.
 We will be delighted to welcome you back.

 Do I need to wear a face covering?

 Government guidelines now recommend that individuals wear a face covering in enclosed public spaces where social distancing may be difficult and where you come into contact with people you do not normally meet.
-We are asking clients to wear a face covering while indoors at the ski club.
-Face coverings will also be required for snowboarding beginner classes.
-Bring your own!
+Clients are required to wear a face covering while indoors at the ski club.

 What COVID-19 measures have you put in place?